MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Start-ServiceFabricApplicationUpgrade.md

 Use the [Copy-ServiceFabricApplicationPackage](./Copy-ServiceFabricApplicationPackage.md) to copy the application package to image store.
 Use the [Register-ServiceFabricApplicationType](./Register-ServiceFabricApplicationType.md) cmdlet to register the updated application type.

 This cmdlet starts the upgrade on the cluster.
-To check the status of the upgrade, run [Get-ServiceFabricApplicationUpgrade](./Get-ServiceFabricApplicationPackage.md) cmdlet.

 For more information on Service Fabric application upgrades, see the [conceptual documentation](https://docs.microsoft.com/azure/service-fabric/service-fabric-application-upgrade-tutorial-powershell) (https://docs.microsoft.com/azure/service-fabric/service-fabric-application-upgrade-tutorial-powershell).